zylee3/final_project/script/readme_script.txt

 name = "A Piece Of Cake"
 author = "zylee"

 5. Add all the scenes, characters, and items in the toml.
 Use the format [scene.place], the [character.name], or [item.thing] to name them.
+The background of the place stores in the folder "bg".
+The tachie of the character stores in the folder "cc".
+The avatar of the character and image of the item store in the folder "item".
+Those parameters should store the string before ".png".

 Baking.toml:
 name = "A Piece Of Cake"